The Wyoming Fire Sprinkler Coalition is dedicated to educating Wyoming residents that lives are saved by installing home fire sprinklers.

 For more information, contact Coalition Chair Justin Smith at 307-258-3125.

-On May 17, 2016, members of the coalition participated in a demonstration in Rock Springs that pitted the power of fire sprinklers against the fierceness of today's home fires.
-In front of the town's mayor and city council members, two identical structures--one equipped with home fire sprinklers, one without--were set on fire to show how quickly fire spreads and how rapidly sprinklers respond to fire.
+During Fire Prevention Week 2016, members of the coalition participated in a demonstration in Lander that pitted the power of fire sprinklers against the fierceness of today's home fires.
+Through grant funding awarded to the coalition by the National Fire Protection Association, two identical structures--one equipped with home fire sprinklers, one without--were set on fire to show how quickly fire spreads and how rapidly sprinklers respond to fire.
+Nearly 200 people witnessed the nighttime event, which helped to accentuate the fire's behavior.
+Students at the Lander Valley High School created the structures, and the sprinkler materials were donated by Mountain West Fire Protection in Casper.
+Visit the Lander Fire Department's Facebook page for a video of the event.

 Coalition Chair Crafts Important Sprinkler Message to Media